 We live in a society where sexual abuse provokes powerful responses within communities.
 The successful rehabilitation and reintegration of someone who commits sexual offences requires consideration of their needs, those of their victims and the community in which they live.
 Social isolation and emotional loneliness are key factors in increasing the risk of reoffending.

 Sacro’s Community Payback Service works with people who have been involved in offending or anti-social behaviour.
 In partnership with the local authority, our officers supervise individuals placed on a Community Payback Order, giving them an opportunity to give something back to the community by providing a service of real benefit.
-The service is available in Glasgow and Peterhead.
+The service is available in Glasgow and Aberdeenshire.

 Lanarkshire’s Early and Effective Intervention provides support for women who are at risk of offending due to their lifestyle choices and behaviours.